Machine Learning - Initialize Model

 - Evaluate the model to determine whether the predictions are accurate, the amount of error, and whether overfitting occurs.

-Machine Learning Studio supports a flexible, customizable framework for machine learning.
+Machine Learning Studio (classic) supports a flexible, customizable framework for machine learning.
 Each task in this process is performed by a specific type of module.
 Modules can be modified, added, or removed without breaking the rest of your experiment.

 Use the modules in this category to select an initial algorithm.
 Then, configure detailed parameters based on the specific model type.
 You can then apply this model specification to a set of data.

 Machine Learning provides many state-of-the art machine learning algorithms to help you build analytical models.
 Each algorithm is packaged in its own module.
 To create a customized model: